 Figure 12: Edit/View Books Menu Selection

-The My Book List screen (shown in Figure 13) displays all the Books that you have created.
-The Book Number on the left uniquely identifies the Book within the system.
+The My Book List screen (shown in Figure 13) displays all the books that you have created.
+The book number on the left uniquely identifies the book within the system.
 It is very useful when you are tracking back to a page in a book from the invoice system.
-When you purchase an Item from a Page, a record is created in the Invoicing system.
-The item that has been purchased is identified by Book Number, Page Number and Item Number within the Page.
-If you are the seller and need to come back to the Book to look at the items on the Page, one way is to come back to the My Book List and look it up starting with the Book Number.
+When you purchase an Item from a page, a record is created in the invoicing system.
+The item that has been purchased is identified by book number, page number and item number within the page.
+If you are the seller and need to look at the items on a page of a particular book, one way is to view the My Book List and look it up starting with the book number.

 Figure 13: My Book List

-Clicking on the Book Description in Column 2 will take you to the Edit a Book screen.
-The Page column is the number of pages in the Book.
+Clicking on the Book Description in Column 2 takes you to the Edit a Book screen.
+The Page column shows the number of pages in the book.
 Last Added is the date and time that a page was last added or modified.
 The Status can be Active, Inactive or Retired.
-Only Active Books are shown to potential buyers.
-A Book is Inactive if you are still working on it and so haven't changed the Status to Active.
-Retired status is where you have decided to take the Book out of circulation because most of the stamps have sold or you just don't what it available anymore but want to keep it grouped separately from the Inactive Books.
+Only active books are shown to potential buyers.
+A book is Inactive if you are still working on it and have not changed the status to Active.
+Retired status takes a book out of circulation, but keeps it grouped separately from the inactive books.
 You can permanently delete a book from the Edit a Book screen.

-The Edit a Book screen is accessed from the My Book List screen.
-The screen is shown in Figure 14.
+The Edit a Book screen is accessed from the My Book List screen (see Figure 14).

 Figure 14: Edit A Book

-In the Edit a Book screen you can change the Description or Title of the Book, you can change the Category that the Book is in and you can change the status of the Book.
-To make the Book visible to other members you have to change the Status of the Book to Active.
-Pressing the Edit Pages button will step you through each Page in the Book allowing you to edit each Page.
-Pressing Add a Page will take you through the process of adding pages to the Book.
+In the Edit a Book screen you can change the description, title, category and book status.
+To make the book visible to other members you have to change the book status to Active.
+Pressing the Edit Pages button steps you through each page in the book allowing you to edit each page.
+Pressing Add a Page takes you through the process of adding pages to the book.
 It is the same process that the Add a Book process took you through.
-Preview a Book will let you see the Book just as buyer will see it.
-Delete Book will delete the Book completely from the system.
-There is a confirmation required on the deletion request, but be careful because you will not be able to recover the Book if you delete it.
+Preview a Book lets you see the book as a buyer does.
+Delete Book deletes the book permanently from the system.
+There is a confirmation required on the book deletion request as a safety measure to avoid accidentally deleting a book.

 When you click on the Edit Pages button in the Edit a Book screen you will be taken to the Edit a Page screen.
 You can navigate forward and backward through the pages in the Book by pressing the Next and Prev buttons found on the left hand and right hand side of the screen.
 The figures 15 & 16 show the Edit a Page screen.